Come Join Me to Study Lean & Kaizen for Healthcare in Japan

 In the past year or two, it seems like I have heard more about people and organizations leading Lean study trips to Japan.
 This has gone on for decades, but there seems to be a resurgence.

-I first partnered with Kaizen Institute in 2012 to lead a “Lean Healthcare” study tour, we did another in 2014, and we're actively planning our next trip in early 2018.
+I first partnered with Kaizen Institute in 2012 to lead a “Lean Healthcare” study tour.
+We did another in 2014, and we're actively planning our next trip in early 2018.

 The dates are February 26 to March 2, 2018.
-Details are still being finalized, but the tour would start in Tokyo and end in Nagoya.
-The plan is to not just visit some hospitals that are leaders in Lean and quality improvement practices, but to also visit Toyota and some other world-class organizations.
+Details are still being finalized, but the tour will start in Tokyo and end in Nagoya.
+The plan is to not just visit some hospitals that are leaders in Lean and quality improvement practices, but also visit Toyota and some other world-class organizations.

 In the past two trips, we've had a very international group (a majority of attendees have been from Europe and Asia).
 This creates a special opportunity to not just learn from our Japanese hosts, but to compare notes and learn from others around the world.